Tank1334/Onboarding-Newbies/chapter_04/day_12.md

 - Continue exploring advanced topics in Apache Spark to deepen your knowledge and skills in big data processing.
 - Build on the concepts and techniques covered in the previous days.

-:warning: **Note:**
-- Today's focus remains on advanced Spark topics, which are essential for becoming proficient in Spark application development.
-- Consistent practice and application of these concepts will enhance your expertise.

 ## 7. Running on a Cluster

 - **Topics Covered:**